 - Regularly attend openings of special exhibits and the pre-/post-exhibit lectures.

-What are the benefits to being a PSAM docent?
+What are the benefits to being a Plattsburgh State Art Museum docent?

-Docents are a vital part of the PSAM’s mission, educational directive, and strategic plan.
-Continuing education through training sessions will provide you with the foundation for exploring PSAM’s extensive collection.
-You will assist in serving diverse groups of adults and students by sharing PSAM’s collection and special exhibitions.
+Docents are a vital part of the Plattsburgh State Art Museum’s mission, educational directive, and strategic plan.
+Continuing education through training sessions will provide you with the foundation for exploring the museum’s extensive collection.
+You will assist in serving diverse groups of adults and students by sharing the museum’s collection and special exhibitions.
 You will discover that individuals respond differently to your tour information based on their expectations, backgrounds, experiences, and interests.
 This exchange of ideas provides you and our visitors with a wealth of new perspectives on art, culture, and the community.

-Docents are also eligible for the benefits of being a Plattsburgh State University Volunteer (i.e., parking, email, library, telephone, campus ID and computer systems access).
+Docents are also eligible for the benefits of being a SUNY Plattsburgh volunteer (i.e., parking, email, library, telephone, campus ID and computer systems access).
 You will also enjoy the camaraderie of other amazing docents!

 To apply, please submit: